opendatahub-io/data-science-pipelines-operator/docs/release/compatibility.md

 * [ml-metadata]
 * [envoy]
 * [oauth-proxy]
-  * for Oauth Proxy DSP follows the same version as the Oauth Proxy leveraged within the rest of ODH.
-Note that RH Registry will sometimes release new images for the same X.Y.Z release, so while DSP keeps the x.y.z matched with rest of ODH, DSP may at times differ in the exact digests, as DSP will always update to the latest digest for an X.Y.Z release when cutting a new DSP release.
+  * for Oauth Proxy DSP follows the same version digest as the Oauth Proxy leveraged within the rest of ODH.
 * [mariaDB]
   * for MariaDB the entire column represents different tag versions for MariDB Version 10.3, DSP follows the latest digest for the `1` tag for each DSP release.